CI/CD for .NET Core

 3.2 Deploy application to Azure

-The compiled application needs to be uploaded to the server, Buddy has dedicated deployment actions for IAAS sites like Azure, DigitalOcean, Shopify etc. Head to the Deploy to IAAS section and select your upload action (Azure in our case):
+The compiled application needs to be uploaded to the server, Buddy has dedicated deployment actions for IAAS sites like Azure, DigitalOcean, Shopify etc. Look up and click the App Service action to add it to the pipeline:

 When adding the action you can choose where the code should be uploaded: